IanHuntress/OpenSourceLabs/WeeklyMarkup.md

         I also watched that TED talk about open source drug manufactoring; it was well worth the subsequent 5 hours of being absorbed in TED talks.

+10/2/2015
+    CMake and build systems: a program whose job is to handle all of the compiling and linking and pulling together of resources for another program.
+It allows partial builds, continuous tests, generation of test data, and continuous test cases.

+10/9/2015 - 10/23/2015
+        I am unable to complete Lab7.
+Even though I have had all the time in the world to learn about Continuous Integration, I did not and I do not understand in the context of Observatory3.
+I fixed a typo bug, submitted a pull request, watched some automated tests run, but my understanding from the TA's is that my fix needed to involve an automated test.
+        Moorthey once said partial credit for labs could be given if the lab is treated like a "hackathon."
+Therefore, I will seek partial credit by working with the basics of Travis-CI, I might learn "the stuff" even if i can't do the lab.